Harry Potter and the "strange" case of Oscars snub

 Each time it went away empty-handed, to the growing frustration of the cast and crew that worked on one of the most successful film franchises in history.

-The final chance came with the concluding installment “Harry Potter and the Deathly Hallows - Part 2”, released last year and shortlisted for art direction, makeup and visual effects.
+The final chance came with the concluding instalment “Harry Potter and the Deathly Hallows - Part 2”, released last year and shortlisted for art direction, makeup and visual effects.

 In two of those categories it was beaten by Martin Scorsese’s “Hugo”, while the makeup award ended up going to Margaret Thatcher biopic “The Iron Lady”.